Compression Limits for Random Vectors with Linearly Parameterized Second-Order Statistics: Preliminaries

 \subsection{Covariance Matching Formulation}

 The prior information restricts the structure of $\bsig$, thus determining how much $\bx$ can be compressed.
-When no such information is available, $\bsig$ is simply constrained to be Hermitian positive semidefinite and a simple argument relying on \emph{degrees of freedom} shows that no compression at all is possible.
-On the other hand, in the typical scenario where $\bx$ contains samples from a wide-sense stationary (WSS) process, the fact that $\bsig$ is HT and positive semidefinite allows for a certain degree of compression.
-More generally, $\bsig$ may be assumed to lie in the intersection of the cone of positive semidefinite matrices and the subspace determined by the span of a set of HT matrices

-This subspace, which will be throughout referred to as the \emph{covariance subspace}, accounts for the prior information of the problem.
-Intuitively, the smaller the dimension of this subspace, the higher the compression that can be reached.
+When no information at all is available, $\bsig$ is simply constrained to be Hermitian positive semidefinite and no compression is possible.
+However, if $\bx$ contains samples from a wide-sense stationary process, the fact that $\bsig$ is HT and positive semidefinite allows for a certain degree of compression.
+More generally, $\bsig$ may be assumed to lie in the intersection of the cone of positive semidefinite matrices and the subspace spanned by a set of HT matrices (not necessarily positive semidefinite) $\basis=\{\bsig_0,\bsig_1,\cdots,\bsig_{\nbasis-1}\}\subset \cfield^{\ulen\times \ulen}.$ This subspace, throughout referred to as the \emph{covariance subspace}, captures the prior information available and, intuitively, the smaller its dimension, the higher the compression that can be reached.

-Without any loss of generality, the field of scalars is restricted\footnote{This is highly convenient since the matrices are Hermitian.} to $\rfield$, that is,